-The folks listed here, have a passion and appreciate for the philosophies and tools of Nonviolent Communication.
-They have various amounts of experience learning about, practicing & sharing Nonviolent Communication & are supporting and sharing this work in a variety of ways.
-Some are working independently while others are in collaborative arrangements with each other and/or people not featured here.
+The folks below all have a passion and appreciate for the philosophies and tools associated with Nonviolent Communication (NVC).
+They have various amounts of learning & practicing experience as well as various amounts of experience in sharing NVC.
 Events they are currently offering are featured on the EVENTS page.

 Barbara is a visual artist who has trained in Nonviolent Communication & Focusing and offers workshops that combine art, mindfulness & communication.
 She attended the year long Bay NVC Leadership program in 2009 & the Intensive Training in the West Bank, Palestine in 2016.
 Barbara has offered NVC, meditation and circle practice in Buddhist centers, prisons and beyond.